brainhack-school2025/albert-plante_project/README.md

    <br /><sub><b>Hugo Albert Plante</b></sub>
 </a>

 I am a second-year undergraduate student in Biomedical Engineering at Polytechnique Montreal.
-I am passionate about science because I live by the quote, “Impossible only means that you haven’t found the solution yet.”
+I am passionate about science and guided by the belief that “impossible only means that you haven’t found the solution yet.”
 This mindset drives me to approach challenges with curiosity and persistence, always eager to discover innovative solutions that can make a difference.

 Attending BHS as an undergraduate student was not a simple task, but it made the experience even more rewarding.
-My goal in participating was to kickstart part of my internship project, focused on developing a vendor-neutral g-Ratio protocol for the optic nerve.
+My goal in participating was to kickstart part of my internship project, focused on developing a vendor-neutral g-ratio protocol for the optic nerve.

 ## Project summary

 ### Introduction
 This project focuses on quantifying myelin integrity in the optic nerve using multimodal MRI.
-Multiple Sclerosis (MS) causes degradation of the myelin sheath surrounding nerve fibers, impairing neural communication.
+Multiple Sclerosis (MS) causes degradation of the myelin sheath surrounding nerve fibers, impairing neural communication (Ausmed, 2025).
 Measuring key parameters such as the **g-ratio**, **Myelin Volume Fraction (MVF)**, and **Fiber Volume Fraction (FVF)** enables better understanding and monitoring of demyelination.

 Using MRI-derived maps like T1 and FA, this project aims to compute these metrics non-invasively, providing valuable insights for reasearch and clinical applications in neurological disorders like MS.

 ### Background

 #### Multiple Sclerosis and Neuronal Structure
-Multiple sclerosis (MS) is an autoimmune disease that affect 2.8 millions peoples worldwide(REF).
+Multiple sclerosis (MS) is an autoimmune disease that affect 2.8 millions peoples worldwide, as of 2020 (MS Canada, 2025).
 This disease occur when the body’s immune system mistakenly attack the myelin sheath, causing demyelination.
-A common early symptom of multiple sclerosis is optic neuritis, but as of 2024, it has also become a McDonald criteria for diagnosing MS(REF).
+A common early symptom of multiple sclerosis is optic neuritis, but as of 2024, it has also become a McDonald criteria for diagnosing MS (MS Trust, 2024).

 #### g-Ratio: A key Metric in Myelin Studies
 the g-ratio is a crucial parameter for quantifying the relative thickness of the myelin sheath.
 It is defined as the ratio between the inner axonal radius (r) and the outer myelinated radius (R) of a nerve fiber: